sdbip/agiler/README.md

 The optional `scan` argument starts a watch that will lint and test whenever a JavaScript file is saved.

+## CQRS/ES

+Agiler employs CQRS, meaning that the backend is split in two separate pipelines segregating Commands from Queries.
+The write model (command side) defines the domain model and enforces business rules.
+The read model (query side) knows nothing of business rules.
+It simply reads the current state as data.

+The write model employs event sourcing (ES) which means that each item in the system is stored as a list of state changes instead of just its current state.
+This is effective for enforcing rules, but not for reading the current state.
+The read model has a *projection* of the same data.
+It only tracks the current state, so it cannot tell what state an item has been in.
+Instead it will be very efficient at reading and searching the current state of all items.

+Since the read and write models are segregated, it is not guaranteed that they will always agree on the exact same state.
+The write model holds the “truth,” and the read model is a slightly delayed *projection* of that truth.
+We call this *Eventual Consistency*.
+Any change applied to the write model will eventually find its way to the read model.
+Normally that should take no more than a few seconds (depending on solution).
+In our case there is no significant delay at all.

+To maintain the projection we use a one-way sync system.
+Currently that is an `ImmediateSyncSystem` that is called by the write model.
+In a “normal” CQRS setup, the sync system should poll the write model database.

 ## Conventions

 Tests are named with two extensions: